hed-standard/hed-specification/docs/source/06_Infrastructure_and_tools.md

 sure that *Onset* and *Offset* tags are properly matched within the data recording.

-## 6.3.
-Analysis tools

-Third-generation HED analysis tools also require some additional infrastructure.
-These tools should call the HED libraries to fully expand the tags for a data recording before doing analysis.
-In addition to converting all HED tags to their long form, the library tools can remove the definitions and replace *def/* with the full tag expansion with any defined labels.

 Each event that is within the temporal scope of a scoped event, should have the scoped event information added to the *Event-context* tag group of the intermediate event upon request.
 *Delay* tag expansions as insertions of actual events should also be supported.